AaronMarcusDev/Coly/readme.md

 Please do not use this yet, the syntax will likely have major changes during development.

 ## Goals
-The general goal create a stack-based language with modern features.
+The general goal is to create a stack-oriented language with modern features.

 **Aims:**

 - Easy to use
 - Consice syntax with short keywords
 - Type conversion
-- dynamically typed
+- Dynamically typed
-- interpreted & compiled
+- Interpreted & compiled

 ## Working on
 - [ ] File Preprocessor